The Baulomorph 🔮 Vancouver

 Berry imagined them at dinner parties, telling other guests, “Oh well, some of us are of Jewish extraction, and some of us are Gypsies.
 Foreign extraction has an exotic sound to it, you can’t deny.
 Maybe we’re all wanderers, deep down inside.
 It’s just that our people happen to be from another planet.”

 They’re such phonies!
 Berry thought to himself.
 Some of us!
 Deep down inside!
 He imagined them talking as if they had just dropped in from next door.
 Our people!
 He imagined them sipping their martinis in unison with their neighbours: “Oh, you’re from another planet.
 Neptune, you say?
 How nice!
 We’re immigrants too.”
+The fact that his people were actually from another planet would have turned their clear martinis pink.

-The fact that his people were from another planet would have turned the clear martinis of the other guests pink.
 Explaining that they were from another planet, however, wouldn’t have been the hardest part.
 His people were also from another universe.
 Compared to Baulis, Neptune was like an eyelash away.
 Or a floater.
+A Baulian bat could fly that distance without burning a wing.

 Soil